 In addition to being a Certified Dental Laboratory, some laboratories are DAMAS certified (Dental Appliance Manufacturers Audit System).
 To learn more about this program and how it protects patient safety, click here.

-You can also locate a DAMAS certified laboratory by clicking on the link here.
+You can also locate a DAMAS certified laboratory by clicking here.
 According to most state laws, laboratories can only accept prescriptions from a licensed dentist, but the patient may find a DAMAS certified laboratory in their area, and call to request the contact information for a dentist they work with.